 Role-based access control, also known as role-based security, is an advanced access control measure that restricts network access based on a person’s role within an organization.
 The roles in RBAC refer to the levels of access that employees have to the network.

 Employees are only allowed to access the network resources or perform tasks that are necessary to effectively perform their job duties.
 For example, lower-level employees usually do not have access to sensitive data or network resources if they do not need it to fulfill their responsibilities.

-SaltStack Config can support RBAC with SAML configurations using the Roles workspace.
-However, the user will first need to login to SaltStack Config in order to be added as a user in the local user database and managed by the Roles workspace.
+Automation Config can support RBAC with SAML configurations using the Roles workspace.
+However, the user will first need to log in to Automation Config in order to be added as a user in the local user database and managed by the Roles workspace.

 - The Single Sign on URL field during setup requires the SAML Assertion Customer Service URL (ACS).
 This is the url for SSC with /autho/complete/saml at the end.
 For example, http://xxx.x.x.x:8080/auth/complete/saml.